abdullah-alshaye/abdullah/_pages/about.md

 ## <i class="fas fa-fw fa-chart-bar" aria-hidden="true"></i> Professional Experience
 {: #ProfessionalExperience }
-- Co-Founder of [Kuwait Institute for Training and Engineering Simulations (KITES)](http://kites-kw.com/en/), 2020 to present.
+- Co-Founder of Kuwait Institute for Training and Engineering Simulations (KITES), 2020 to present.
   - Chief Scientific Officer (CSO) and the lead simulation consultant.
-- Well Surveillance Engineer in [Kuwait Oil Company (KOC)](https://www.kockw.com/sites/EN/Pages/Default.aspx), 2009 - 2011.
+- Well Surveillance Engineer in Kuwait Oil Company (KOC), 2009 - 2011.
   - Witnessing, developing, and optimizing well production.
-- Green Belt in Six sigma Methodologies, [Six Sigma Academy](https://www.ssaandco.com/)
+- Green Belt in Six sigma Methodologies, Six Sigma Academy, 2011.
   - Project: *Reduce the failed jobs which are requested by Field Development Engineers to 70% in a six-month period by guiding the Well Surveillance Engineers to perform the requested jobs more professionally and effectively while keeping the cost and operation time as low as possible*.
-- Power Plant Engineer in [Ministry *of* Electricity and Water](https://www.mew.gov.kw/en/), 2009.
+- Power Plant Engineer in Ministry *of* Electricity and Water, 2009.
   - Developing and designing power plants.

 You can download a PDF copy of my CV [here](/files/pdf/Resume.pdf).